KhalidOG/Wildfire-Tracker/README.md

 ---

-## Data Source & Attribution

-NASA's Fire Information for Resource Management System (FIRMS) supplies the data on fire detection; it is a part of NASA's Land, Atmosphere near real-time capability for EOS (LANCE).
-Map tiles are imported from contributors of OpenStreetMap.
-The project is not associated with or recognized by NASA in any form.

----

 ## Limitations

 **Functional**: No grouping of markers for crowded areas, no capability to see position of the user by tapping one button, and practically no history of fires